AdobeDocs/campaign-standard-learn.en/help/profiles-and-audiences/audience-destinations/activating-aep-audiences.md

 *Activate an Adobe Experience Platform audience in a workflow (02:37 min)*

-See the product documentation on how to [Ingest Adobe Experience Platform audiences into Campaign](https://experienceleague.adobe.com/docs/campaign-standard/using/integrating-with-adobe-cloud/adobe-experience-platform/aep-sources-destinations/ingest-aep-data.html)
+See the product documentation on how to [ingest Adobe Experience Platform audiences into Campaign](https://experienceleague.adobe.com/docs/campaign-standard/using/integrating-with-adobe-cloud/adobe-experience-platform/aep-sources-destinations/ingest-aep-data.html)